w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

 Describe how some people use color to understand and distinguish contents.
-Explain different ways to convey information that is presented using color alone, such as shapes or icons.
+Explain different ways to convey information that is presented using color alone, such as shapes and icons.
 Explain how contrast ratios are essential for people with low vision to perceive, distinguish, and understand contents.

 #### Learning Outcomes for Topic